 It is hypothetically possible for the player to draw ten cards without going bust.
 In this happens, the player’s hand automatically wins, except when the dealer has Blackjack.

 The player forfeits half of his original wager but doesn’t risk the remaining half when he has a week hand.
 Then the dealer takes half of the player’s bet.

 No-bust strategy: Hit only when there is no risk in busting.
 Stand on any hand when there is a chance to bust and hoping that the dealer will bust.
 That is a losing strategy because the dealer will always have a better hand when not busting than the player has.
 The dealer won’t bust often enough to counter the losses of the player.

-Imitate the dealer: Losing strategy because the bust hands of the dealer and the player are handled differently.
+Imitate the dealer: Losing strategy because the dealer and the player’s bust hands are handled differently.
 When a player busts, he always loses his bet.
 However, when the player busts before the dealer complete his hand, the dealer does not lose even if he busts.
 That is because the player must play his hand first.

-Now, you are ready to beat the bank when playing blackjack
+Now, you are ready to beat the casino with your skill.

 Now that you are familiar with all the rules, we wish you big wins and good luck with your gambling endeavor!